 Oppenhuizen was the executive director of Voyages Unbound, a non-profit organization whose mission is to develop personal leadership and team building skills through the sport of sailing for everyone regardless of ability.

-In January 2005, the Community Sailing Council of The United States Sailing Association (US SAILING) honored the ASU Sailing Club for having an outstanding program for disabled sailors.
+On January of 2005, the Community Sailing Council of the United States Sailing Association (US SAILING) honored the ASU Sailing Club for having an outstanding program for disabled sailors.

 By September of 2005, Voyages Unbound made the decision to make the ASU Sailing Club its own entity.

 As ASU Sailing began to progress through the year, Geller was elected President and plenty of volunteer instructors from the community as well as the alumni participated on the team.